itsPedro231/Educational-Projects/README.md

 # Educational-Projects
 All of these projects were made in my grade 11/12 Computer Science classes.

-I selected the projects that were most entertaining or had the most interesting algorithms
+I selected projects that are entertaining or have interesting algorithms